danvk/aoc2024/README.md

 # Advent of Code 2024

+Compile and run code for a day with:

+    mix escript.build && ./main 4 input/day4/sample2.txt

 ## Day 1 (40886 / 37736)

 Quite easy, interesting that the problem isn't entirely line-oriented.
 I can't imagine an LLM would have any trouble with the problem today.